Marion Alice Orr: World War II

 After being told about the Air Transport Auxiliary (ATA) by Violet Milstead, she applied, was tested in Montreal and was admitted to the ATA.
 Orr and Milstead moved to England in the summer of 1942.
-Orr's first flight for the ATA was on 2 June 1943.
+Orr officially joined the ATA on 5 April 1943.
+Her first flight for the ATA was on 2 June 1943.
 Her favourite aircraft to fly was the Spitfire, which she considered "the most beautiful plane ever built."

 She began her career ferrying airplanes across the Atlantic, according to her citation for the Order of Canada.
 The Maidenhead Heritage Centre, the Spiritual Home of the ATA, and the Royal Air Force Museum report that no ATA pilot ferried aircraft across the Atlantic.
 Her ATA record card in the RAF Museum shows she flew about 15 aircraft types, including the Airspeed Oxford, the only twin-engine machine.
 None of these types was capable of flying the Atlantic.
 Instead, she flew aircraft to and from factories, squadrons and other units.

 She was honourably discharged from the ATA with the rank of second officer in September 1944 with 700 logged hours.